 Details on the enforcement suspension

-The City will not lay charges for the following parking in residential zone regulations of the Zoning Bylaw (1995) – 14864 for homes classified as R.2 Residential semi-detached/duplex and R.3B On-street townhouse, provided driveways meet the additional criteria set by Council (see list below regulations):
+The City will not lay charges for the following parking in residential zone regulations of the Zoning Bylaw (1995) – 14864 for residential semi-detached and on-street townhouses provided driveways meet the additional criteria set by Council (see list below regulations):

 - 184.108.40.206.3 A Driveway (Residential) in an R.2 Zone shall have a maximum driveway width of 3.5 metres.